danthedeckie/DictLiteStore/README.md

 should probably be looking at a 'real' SQL server anyway.

-When the data is returned from sqllite, if you use the 'select' function in the DictLiteStore module, it will re-convert jsonified values (say that 'categories' list) back into a python list.
+When the data is returned from sqllite, if you use the 'get' function in the DictLiteStore module, it will re-convert jsonified values (say that 'categories' list) back into a python list.
 This is quite useful. :-)